nerves-project/.github/CONTRIBUTING.md

     We love to see how people are using Nerves for fun and and for work.
-If you blog about a Nerves-based project, please consider posting a link somewhere that the community will notice it, like [Elixir Forum], [ElixirStatus], or the #nerves channel on the [Elixir Slack].
+If you blog about a Nerves-based project, please consider posting a link somewhere that the community will notice it, like [Elixir Forum], [ElixirStatus] or the #nerves channel on the [Elixir Slack].

-5. Chat with us on Slack
+6. Chat with us on Slack

-    We have a #nerves channel on the [Elixir Slack].
+    We have a #nerves channel on both the [Elixir Slack].
     We'd be happy to have you drop in and let us know if you have questions or want to talk about a project you're working on, or thinking about working on.

 [our website]: http://www.nerves-project.org
 [Getting Started Guide]: https://hexdocs.pm/nerves/getting-started.html